 Argument #2– It doesn’t matter what the actors believe, what matters is the show material

-They are in the same position as other Christian celebrities, like singers.
+Dallas and Jonathan are in the same position, as other Christian celebrities, like singers.
 Please pray for Jonathan that the truth is revealed.
 Please pray for those who are influenced and those who are influencers.
 We are not just dealing with the show.
 We are dealing with all influence that occurs from the show, but also outside of the show.
-We are to consider how influence affects followers, and if things are misleading we need to discuss what is false and what is true.
+We are to consider how influence will affect the writing of the show, and how influence of the actors, director, etc affects followers.
+If things are misleading, we need to discuss what is false and what is true.
 In addition, to keep praying for everyone involved.

 Argument #3 – It’s still a good Christian show, even if there are concerns